Where to find us

 - Avoid stacking electronics directly on top of each other as the transformers radiate electromagnetic energy this disrupts delicate signals in other more sensitive products .

-- If you have bare wire speaker connections, either “Tin” the copper, or use banana plugs.
+- If you have bare wire speaker connections, either “Tin” the copper, or use banana plug terminals.
 One stray wire can potentially short out your amplifier.
 We can offer to do the soldering for you.
 Remember bringing your Hi-Fi back up to sounding great doesn’t necessarily mean spending a fortune, you can do most of these tip’s yourself.
 Getting your basics in order is the key.

 Basic speaker care